diegum/cookiecutter-cpp-mobile/{{ cookiecutter.Repo }}/README.md

 ### Android

-For Android, build the demo with:
+For Android, make sure that you have the [Android NDK](https://developer.android.com/ndk/) to build the C++ portion.
+You'll also need the [Android SDK](https://developer.android.com/studio/) for Java & Kotlin code.
+Build the demo with:

     $ buck install --run android_sample

 ### iOS

+Only available on macOS systems.
+Make sure that your Mac has the Xcode command line tools package -if your machine has Xcode, it does have the command line tools-.
+Buck also requires [`fbsimctl`](https://github.com/facebook/FBSimulatorControl/tree/master/fbsimctl) installed.
+Build the demo with:

     $ buck install --run ios_sample